basraven/la1r/documentation/src/content/docs/technical-architecture/infrastructure-architecture/deployment-architecture/_index.md

 ### Ansible Tags
 The following tags are used in Ansible:
-* helper                - Helper scripts for the run itself, e.g. to determine os
+* helper                - Helper scripts for the run itself, e.g. to determine OS
 * initial               - Script needed for a first ever run of the OS
+* returnvalue           - Set return value of the playbook
 * update                - Update the package managers
 * security              - Security related packages and update
 * toolbox               - Placement of /cicd/ansible/toolbox scripts, used for infrastructure management